 9. Villains in Vogue

 This art deco boutique of baddies was a must-stop when visiting the Studios in its early days.
 As the name suggests, villain-themed merchandise could be found within.
 Eventually, before going away, the store mostly sold Nightmare Before Christmas merchandise.
 In its latter days, the store would be the go-to spot for Halloween seasonal souvenirs.

 10. Writer’s Stop

 This cozy coffeehouse/bookstore was located next to the Sci-Fi Dine-In restaurant.
-I loved dropping by here looking for Disney related books and enjoying a brief break from exploring the rest of the park.
-The aroma of brewing coffee beans filled the air and a small selection of baked treats was sold there as well.
+I loved dropping by here looking for Disney-related books and enjoying a brief break from exploring the rest of the park.
+The aroma of brewing coffee beans filled the air and a small selection of baked treats were sold there as well.